 A. Islam will play a role in the end times because many of the nations named in prophecy are Islamic, or have a large population of Muslims.
 However, it is not the religion of the false messiah.
 The false messiah will claim to be “Jesus” and “God” to deceive believers.
 Yeshua said that if it were possible, the very elect of God would be deceived, which means it will very deceptive.
 Jews in the Birthpains would never accept an “Islamic” false messiah anyway.
 True believers will not believe the false messiah, but it tells us that what is being taught will resemble the truth, which rules out Islam.
 Islam is not even close to the truth of the Scriptures.
 If the false messiah came out of Islam, he would claim to be Mohammed, not “Jesus” anyway.
-The religion of the false messiah will be a form of apostate Christianity which promotes idols (the Abomination of Desolation), Islam hates idols.
+The religion of the false messiah will be a form of apostate Christianity which promotes idols (the Abomination of Desolation), and Islam hates idols.
 The false messiah will have an image of himself in the Temple of God, claiming to be God.
 Islam would not even allow a Temple to the God of Israel to stand.
 Many misinformed writers and teachers are promoting this false teaching, but it just doesn’t match the Scriptures because the authors themselves don’t know the Scriptures.
 No Muslim would even dare claim to be “Allah” like the false messiah will do.
-We know right now ISIS and other Islamic groups seem to getting more powerful, so there has to be some explanation for it.
+We know right now ISIS and other Islamic groups seem to getting more powerful, but they will get weaker in time, but there has to be some explanation for it.
 However, this religion and a lot of the areas they operate in right now will be judged during the Birthpains (Psalm 83; Ezek 38-39).
 Islam will be behind some of the nations involved with the Kings of the East and they will oppose the apostate Christianity of the false messiah, but Islam and apostate Christianity have fought before and will oppose each other again in the Tribulation.

 Q. Should we consider extra-biblical sources as equal to the books of the Bible, or should we trust those who put it together and only consider the books we have today as Scripture?

-A. We believe that we can trust beyond reasonable doubt that what we have ion the Bible is accurate.
+A. We believe that we can trust beyond reasonable doubt that what we have in the Bible is accurate.
 There was a certain criteria used when considering any book to be included in the Bible, and you can go and study this process for yourself.
 God can use anyone to preserve what he wants.
 One of the biggest areas that differentiates the canonical books from the others is the area of prophecy.
 Other books, when examined, just don’t measure up, and as time goes by, more and more prophecy is made clearer in the books we have.
 The others seem “amateurish” in comparison.
 People need to master the books we have before they worry about all the other books they may feel were “left out” of the Bible, but that is our opinion.